syncfusion-content/maui-docs/MAUI/Segmented-Control/migration.md

 ---
 layout: post
-title: Migrate from Xamarin to .NET MAUI Segmented (SfSegmented) control | Syncfusion
+title: Migrate from Xamarin to .NET MAUI Segmented control (SfSegmentedControl) | Syncfusion
 description: Learn about Migrating from Syncfusion Xamarin.Forms Segmented control to .NET MAUI Segmented control.
-platform: maui
+platform: .NET MAUI
-control: SfSegmentedControl
+control: Segmented (SfSegmented) control
 documentation: ug
 ---

-# Migrate from Xamarin.Forms Segmented control to .NET MAUI Segmented control
+# Migrate from Xamarin.Forms Segmented control to .NET MAUI Segmented control (SfSegmentedControl)

 To make the migration from the [Xamarin SfSegmented control](https://www.syncfusion.com/xamarin-ui-controls/xamarin-segmented-control) to the `.NET MAUI SfSegmented control` easier, most of the APIs from the `Xamarin SfSegmented control` were kept in the `.NET MAUI SfSegmented control`.
 However, to maintain the consistency of API naming in the `.NET MAUI SfSegmented control`, some of the APIs have been renamed.
 Please find the difference in the following topics.